Welcome to the West Nab Race Page

 You must not come to the race if:

 Date – Saturday 29th May 2021

-Toilets - there will be toilets at the Institute and also on the race field.
+Toilets - there will be toilets available on the race field.
 These will be provided with hand sanitiser which must be used outside the toilets, before and after use.
 Face coverings must be worn at all times if queuing and the 2m distance maintained.

-11am: registration will open Carlile Institute.
-All entries will be pre-entry only and currently, there is no entry on the day.
-Entries will close on Wednesday 26th May and dependent on numbers, we may need to use a staggered-start system.
+11am: registration will open at Meltham C.E Primary School.
+All entries will be pre-entry only and there will be no entry on the day.
+There is an entry limit of 100 per junior race (200 for the Senior/U23/U19 race) & entries will close on Wednesday 26th May (or earlier if the limit is reached).
+Depending on numbers, we may need to use a staggered-start system.
 Following the closure of online entries, you will receive an email with further Briefing instructions detailing your allotted registration & start times, plus other Do’s & Don’ts, including requirements for spectators.
-Please click here xxxxxx for the link to the online entry system.
 Ages are as 31st December 2021.

 All start times are approximate, but no races will start before the times given.
 We will need to count all the runners in each race before the start and ensure that all are accounted for at the end.
 If you or your junior athlete withdraws from the race either before the start or during the race then please make sure you inform a race official at the finish.
 As you might expect, these timings are subject to change, dependent on the number of entries, the potential use of staggered starts and the need to clear the start/finish field after each race.